masneyb/shotwell-site-generator/README.md

 ![Photo Frame Front](screenshots/photo-frame-front.jpg?raw=1)

+## Keeping directory structure in sync with the library

+There is a utility script [utils/rename_media.py](rename_media.py) that you can run to rename all of your media files so that the directory structure on disk matches the way that you have your media organized within Shotwell.
+It will store the media on disk using the format `year(s)/event name/original base filename`.

 ## How to create printed photo books

 The search page supports exporting the current view as a CSV file.
 For my photo books, I